Click here to book your visit with Dr Andreadis

 These hormones may be oral – clomiphene citrate or injections.

-You will be given clear instructions on what to do, when and how to take your medications.
+Clear instructions will be given prior to induction with what to do, when and how to take medications.

 Ovulation may not occur spontaneously or it may need to be encouraged with the use of extra medication (trigger).

-Ovulation induction controls the time of egg release so you can accurately schedule sexual intercourse and other assisted procedures such as IUI to increase your chances of pregnancy.
+Ovulation induction controls the time of egg release so sexual intercourse can be accurately scheduled and other assisted procedures such as IUI to increase the chances of pregnancy.

-After ovulation, you may be given extra medication to support the lining of the uterus.
+After ovulation, extra medication may be given to support the lining of the uterus.
 A blood test is performed a week after ovulation to check the levels of progesterone – the pregnancy support hormone.

 The procedure may sometimes lead to the over stimulation of the ovaries- OHSS(ovarian hyperstimulation syndrome), which may cause severe pain in the chest, abdomen and pelvis, weight gain, nausea and difficulty in breathing.